debops/debops/docs/ansible/roles/debops.pki/pki-realms.rst

 existence of the private keys and certificates can function correctly at all times.

-The :program:`pki-realm` script checks which of these directories have valid certificates in order of :envvar:`pki_authority_preference`, and the first valid one is used as the "active" directory.
+The :program:`pki-realm` script, located in :file:`/usr/local/lib/pki` on remote hosts, checks which of these directories have valid certificates in order of :envvar:`pki_authority_preference`, and the first valid one is used as the "active" directory.
 Files from the active directory are symlinked to the :file:`public/` directory.